-Project management has been a critical element of most businesses for decades.
-The application of methods and processes coupled with knowledge and experience has helped companies achieve specific project objectives both on-time and on-budget.
+Project management is a critical element of any financial business.
+The processes, coupled with knowledge and experience, helps firms achieve their specific project objectives on-time and on-budget.

 What are project management tools?